JChiranjeev/offline-notes/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.

+A practice application made using Angular 9 and UIKit CSS framework that allows the user to store notes offline on the computer.
+The notes are encrypted with user's password so nothing leaves the user's device at any point.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.